MultiQC/MultiQC/docs/autogenerated/verifybamid.md

 urls: ["https://genome.sph.umich.edu/wiki/VerifyBamID"]
 summary: >
   Detects sample contamination and/or sample swaps
-extra_description: >
+---

 VerifyBamID checks whether reads match known genotypes or are contaminated as a mixture of two samples.
 A key step in any genetic analysis is to verify whether data being generated matches expectations. verifyBamID checks whether reads in a BAM file match previous genotypes for a specific sample.
 In addition, it detects possible sample mixture from population allele frequency only, which can be particularly useful when the genotype data is not available.
 Using a mathematical model that relates observed sequence reads to an hypothetical true genotype, verifyBamID tries to decide whether sequence reads match a particular individual or are more likely to be contaminated (including a small proportion of foreign DNA), derived from a closely related individual, or derived from a completely different individual.
----

 This module currently only imports data from the `.selfSM` output.
 The chipmix and freemix columns are imported into the general statistics table.